 Let me know if there is anything I can do to return the favor ;)

-Another great link building tactic is to find a ranking article, investigate their backlinks, create even a better copy of the article, and invite the linking domains to link to your fresh update.
+Another great link-building tactic is to find a ranking article, investigate its backlinks, create an even better copy of the article, and invite the linking domains to link to your fresh update.

 Dear [THEIR NAME],

 I am [YOUR NAME], a content creator at [COMPANY].